 You can configure the following settings from the "Details" tab:

-1. Name: Enter the relevant name of the department to identify which type of products are in the department.
+1. Name: Enter the relevant name of the department to identify which types of products are in the department.

-2. Department Group: Select the relevant group of the department.
-You will see the drop-down selection of the created department group.
+2. Department Group: Select the relevant group for the department.
+You will see the drop-down selection of the newly created department group.
 See Figure 3.1.1

 About Department Group

--> How to assign/manage a department(s) in a Department Group is explained in the "Manage Department Groups" KB Article separately.
+-> How to assign/manage a department(s) in a Department Group is explained separately in the "Manage Department Groups" KB article.

 3. Disclaimer: Select the Disclaimer from the drop-down selection.
-You will see the list of the disclaimers in the drop-down selection that are created from "Point of Sale -> Maintenance -> Restrictions -> Disclaimer from the menu drop-down selection" as shown in Figure 3.1.2.
+You will see the list of disclaimers in the drop-down selection that is created from "Point of Sale -> Maintenance -> Restrictions -> Disclaimer from the menu drop-down selection," as shown in Figure 3.1.2.

 The "Disclaimers" field is not mandatory, so you can keep it as "non-selected" if it is not required.
-The cashier can proceed further after reading the instructions (Disclaimer) and, if necessary, also show it to the customers.
+The cashier can proceed further after reading the instructions (Disclaimer) and, if necessary, also showing them to the customers.

 - The products that are not added to the Pricebook Zones and do not have a proper inventory will be sold as Open Dept. Sales.